Shindevaibhav16/ecommerce-webscrapper/README.md

-# Flask based wordcloud generator
+# Flask based webscrapper generator
 This is a flask based app to scrap user reviews and comments from a retail website and generates word-cloud with CSV data.
 The data that was gathered is available to download as well.